-All economics majors are required to successfully complete the two introductory courses (110 and 111), the three core courses (330, 331, and 332), the integrative exercise (400), and 30 additional credits in economics at the 200 level or above.
+All economics majors are required to successfully complete the two introductory courses (110 and 111), the three core courses (329, 330, and 331), the integrative exercise (400), and 30 additional credits in economics at the 200 level or above.
 Unless specifically noted otherwise, all economics courses at the 200-level and above have both Economics 110 and 111 as prerequisites.
-Mathematics 215 (or 275) is a prerequisite for 332 and is also required.
+Economics majors planning to take a senior seminar in the fall of their senior year with the intention of writing a paper as their integrative exercise in a subsequent term must complete Economics 330 and Economics 331 by the end of their junior year.

-Mathematics 111 or its equivalent is a prerequisite for Economics 330.
+Mathematics 111 or its equivalent and Mathematics 215 (or 275) are prerequisites for Economics 329, Mathematics 111 is a prerequisite for Economics 330 and Economics 330 is a prerequisite for Economics 331.
 Any student intending graduate work in economics should also take Mathematics 121, 211, and 232.
 Courses teaching additional skills such as computer science, advanced rhetoric, and analysis of political and social policies are highly recommended.